AdobeDocs/experience-manager-dispatcher.fr-FR/help/using/dispatcher-troubleshooting.md

 Also check that the Dispatcher cache root and the IIS document root are set to the same directory. -->

-## Problèmes de suppression des modèles de workflow {#problems-deleting-workflow-models}
+## Problèmes lors de la suppression de modèles de workflow {#problems-deleting-workflow-models}

 **Symptômes**